October 18, 2012

 Image via Wikipedia

 The BlackBerry PlayBook is the newest tablet PC to be introduced.
-It has a 7″ screen, weighs 0.9 pounds, and is literally smaller in width than a sheet of paper (only 7.6″).
-Add to that a 1GHz dual-core processor, three GB sizes to choose from (8, 16, 32), and the fact that it works with your smartphone, and you have a good choice for a tablet PC right there.
+It has a 7″ screen, weighs 0.9 pounds, and is literally smaller in width than a sheet of paper.
+The Blackberry Playbook Price varies from $500 to $750.

 Keeping Yourself Secure On the Internet

-It’s important to keep a watchful eye out when browsing the internet.
+It's important to keep a watchful eye out when browsing the internet.
 Pay attention to sites with popups and trying to sell you things.
 Visit reputable places and only use your credit card with them.
-Always remember if a deal sounds too good to be true, it probably is.
-Of course these are a few common knowledge steps everyone should know, but there are things you can do to protect your computer and your network at home.
-You can do this affordably without having to spend a lot of money.

 Resolving Keyboard and Mouse Issues